Invincible (Skillet album)

 Invincible is the third studio album by American Christian rock band Skillet.
-It was released on February 1, 2000 from ForeFront Records and Ardent Records.
-This album continues the electronic rock that was heard on their previous releases but marks the exit of original guitarist, Ken Steorts, and the entrance of his replacement, Kevin Haaland on guitar, as well as John Cooper's wife Korey on keyboards, loops, sampling and programming.
+It was released on February 1, 2000 on ForeFront Records and Ardent Records.
+This album continues the electronic and industrial rock that was heard on Hey You, I Love Your Soul (1998), however, this album's industrial sound is more modernized than on Hey You, I Love Your Soul.
+Kevin Haaland replaced original guitarist Ken Steorts, although Steorts performed additional guitar on the album.
+Korey Cooper, John Cooper's wife, was the keyboardist and backing vocalist on the album and also did loops, programming, and sampling.

 Track listing

 All songs written by John L. Cooper, except where noted.

-The final track, "You're in My Brain", contains a hidden song called "Angels Fall Down".
+The final track, "You're in My Brain", contains a hidden song called "Angels Fall Down", which appears on Ardent Worship.